PoliticalGraveyard.com

 Taube, Donald J. — of Detroit, Wayne County, Mich.
 Republican.
 Candidate for Michigan state house of representatives from Wayne County 5th District, 1960.
 Still living as of 1960.

 Taube, Leo (b.
 1861) — of Detroit, Wayne County, Mich.
-Born in Stettin, Prussia (now Szczecin, Poland), September 6, 1861.
+Born in Stettin, East Prussia (now Szczecin, Poland), September 6, 1861.
 Republican.
 Member of Michigan state house of representatives, 1917-18.
 German ancestry.
 Member, Freemasons.
 Burial location unknown.

 Relatives: Married, February 21, 1884, to Augusta Marie Younke.